-The District owns water supply capacity in two shared water plants operated by the District and shared with MUD 115 and MUD 127.
-The first water plant consists of a 900 gallons per minute ("gpm") well, a guaranteed 410 gpm surface water feed, two 318,000 gallon ground storage tanks, two 15,000 gallon pressure tanks, booster pump capacity of 3,450 gpm and related appurtenant equipment.
-The second water plant consists of a 1,200 gallons per minute ("gpm") well, one 318,000 gallon ground storage tanks, one 15,000 gallon pressure tanks, booster pump capacity of 1,800 gpm and related appurtenant equipment.
-According to the District Engineer, the water plants have sufficient capacity to serve approximately 3,750 equivalent single-family connections ("ESFCs").
-The District's share of the water plant capacity is 600 ESFCs.
-The District will purchase an additional 226 ESFCs of capacity with Bond Proceeds, resulting in capacity to serve 826 ESFCs.
+MUD 99 owns water supply capacity in the shared water plant operated by MUD 99 and shared with MUD 115 and Montgomery County Municipal Utility District No. 127 ("MUD 127").
+The existing water plant consists of a 900 gallon per minute ("gpm") well, a guaranteed 410 gpm surface water feed, two 318,000 gallon ground storage tanks, two 15,000 gallon pressure tanks, booster pump capacity of 3,450 gpm and related appurtenant equipment.
+According to the District Engineer for MUD 99, the water plant has sufficient capacity to serve approximately 2,183 equivalent single family connections ("ESFCs").
+MUD 99's share of the capacity is 328 ESFCs and pursuant to the Water Supply Agreement, MUD 99 has a right to purchase additional capacity or upgrade the facilities, as needed, to serve its development.

-Additionally, the District has two emergency interconnects with Rayford Road MUD, which are currently closed.
+Additionally MUD 99 has two emergency interconnects with Rayford Road MUD, which are normally closed.